evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_85x/_index.md

 ## Performance

-The SKODA ENYAQ COUPÉ 85x offers modest performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 679 Nm (501 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.
+The SKODA ENYAQ COUPÉ 85x delivers a solid performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 679 Nm (501 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, range, and charging